Atur08/Game-of-Blocks/Assignment2/README.md

 * Click on the reqLoan button after providing the values of principle, interest, time as integers and click on transact.

-* This would Emit a Request event and add the amount in the loans mapping of the contract owner i.e. account 1.
+* This would emit a Request event and add the amount in the loans mapping of the contract owner i.e. account 1.

 ### Getting owner's balance